nayname/docs/scripts/versioning/README.md

 3. Prompt for the new development version (e.g., `v0.5.0` or `v0.5.x`)
 4. Check/update release notes (for EVM)
 5. Create a frozen copy at `docs/<subdir>/<version>/`
+6. If release notes for the target version are missing, they are auto-fetched from the product repo and written to `docs/<subdir>/next/changelog/release-notes.mdx`
-6. Snapshot EIP data to a Google Sheets tab (EVM only)
+7. Snapshot EIP data to a Google Sheets tab (EVM only)
-7. Update navigation and versions registry
+8. Update navigation and versions registry
-8. Create metadata files
+9. Create metadata files

 ## Scripts Reference